Division of Campus Life

 Learn about managing stress, better sleep, getting along with your roommate and wellness resources on campus.

-Concerns about personal finances are a source of everyday stress among many college students.
+Concerns about personal finances can be a source of everyday stress for many college students.

 Managing collective trauma, anxiety, and high-stress situations can be uniquely challenging.
-However, you're not alone, and there are valuable tools and resources to empower you.
+However, you're not alone, and there are valuable tools and resources available.

 When we focus our minds on the present moment, we are aware of our thoughts, feelings and actions, without attaching judgment to them.
 It can help us to embrace reality and the present moment, instead of jumping to the past or to the future.